 Under the rule of Federico da Montefeltro, from 1474 to 1482, Urbino was one of the most important centers of Italian Renaissance.
 Such glorious heritage is still visible across the fascinating and well-preserved urban structure of Urbino, with the Ducal Palace (a city in form of a palace, as Renaissance author Baldassare Castiglione defined it) sited at its center.

-The Ducal Palace was constucted in various stages during the 15th century.
+The Ducal Palace was constructed in various stages during the 15th century.
 Based on an older nucleus – built by Ludovico’s father, count Guidantonio da Montefeltro – the palace we see today was designed by architect Luciano Laurana, who conceived a four-story building encircling a central courtyard.
-Laurana also designed the palace’s turreted facade, and the famous studiolo (private study) of Federico.
+Laurana also designed the palace’s turreted facade and the famous studiolo (private study) of Federico.